-By default, UNIX systems read from and write to a buffer cache that is kept in memory, and avoid actually transferring data to disk until the buffer is full, or until the application calls a sync function to flush the buffer cache.
-This increases performance by avoiding the relatively slow mechanical process of writing to disk more often then necessary.
+By default, UNIX systems read from and write to a buffer cache that is kept in memory, and avoid actually transferring data to disk until the buffer is full or until the application calls a synchronization function to flush the buffer cache.
+For general-purpose applications, this practice increases performance by avoiding the relatively slow mechanical process of writing to disk more often then necessary.